Benjamin D. Singer

 The Throwaway War (2009)

-Credits: Director, Co-Producer, Camera Operator.
+Credits: Director, Co-Producer.

 Use full screen mode and block out 45 minutes to soak it all in.